Fresh Food and Good Dirt During Early Growth

 Moderate-Cost Diet Additions

-One of my goals with the moderate cost approach is to ensure the bitch and the puppies consume some natural, whole food sources of all AAFCO and FEDIAF recommended nutrients.
+One of my goals with the moderate cost approach is to ensure the moth and the puppies consume some natural, whole food sources of all AAFCO and FEDIAF recommended nutrients.
 When feeding many dry foods, almost all the sources are supplements.
 Some of the better dry foods have natural sources as well, but they are processed at high temperatures and pressure, and changes may occur.

 This moderate-cost approach meets AAFCO and FEDIAF minimum recommendations for all essential nutrients: fatty acids, minerals, vitamins, and amino acids.
 But this diet is not for daily feeding—it’s for providing fresh whole foods on a daily basis to the gestating female and the puppies.